 ZZ⊙= ξX⊙+Y⊙+2ξ-1Z⊙ (4)

 Assuming ∆Z = ∆Y as determined by Baldwin et al. (1991) we can determine the hydrogen, helium, and metals abundances by mass fraction since X + Y + Z = 1.
 Calculating the helium number abundance scale factor is then straightforward and ≈ Z / Z⊙ for small deviations from Z⊙.
-For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes partly molecular, which can contribute to excitation, however their inclusion had a negligible effect on emission line strengths (more on how we scale metals can be found in Appendix A).
+For the subsolar case (Z = 0.2 Z⊙), we also add cosmic rays around log(nH) = 7 because the gas becomes partly molecular, which can contribute to excitation, however their inclusion had a negligible effect on emission line strengths.
 In the following section we discuss the general effects of different metallicities on the strengths of the emission lines.

 General Features

 First, we note that despite having adopted a different stopping condition to ensure that most of our simulations reach the ionization front (as described in §3.1.2), some emission lines still show a pocket of no emission in the bottom left of the LOC plane (e.g. C IV λ1549 in Figure 5a, row d and [O III] λ5007 in Figure 5b, row c).
-This pocket of no emission was neither present in our solar simulations nor in our subsolar simulations, but At higher metallicity, however, there are more metals to absorb that incident radiation field.
-This decreases the overall ionization of the gas and makes it difficult for high ionization potential emission lines to emit, like C IV λ1549, with few ionization photons available above 47.9 eV.
+This pocket of no emission was neither present in our solar simulations nor in our subsolar simulations, but it was present at higher metallicity, where there are more metals to absorb the incident radiation field.
+The presence of more metals decreases the overall ionization of the gas and makes it difficult for high ionization potential emission lines to emit, like C IV λ1549, with few ionization photons available above 47.9 eV.
 Interestingly, we do not see this pocket of no emission for C III λ977 but we do this for [O III] λ5007, despite each line requiring photons with approximately the same ionization energy.
 This is because continuum pumping and recombination contribute to C III λ977 emission, whereas no such mechanisms contribute to the emission of [O III] λ5007.

 4.2.1 UV Emission Lines